What is the Umoja Black Scholars community?

 Who is eligible and how do I apply?

-The Umoja Black Scholars ARC is for University of Oregon students who identify as Black.
+The Umoja Black Scholars ARC is for University of Oregon students who identify as Black and students who celebrate Black culture and are interested in learning about Black history, culture, and identity.
 Umoja Scholars must be willing to enroll in the ARC courses, as well as participate in the university’s Undergraduate Research Symposium held during spring term.
 Students can be of any undergraduate class.
+All first-year students are welcome to apply.

 Explore other Community Options